rackerlabs/rackspace-howto-dev/content/articles/multiple/rackspace-directory-sync-beta-installation-and-set-up-procedures.md

 ### Network encryption

-Communication between Directory Sync and Rackspace is secured through HTTPS.
-Communications between the Active Directory password hook and Directory Sync is secured with Microsoft Windows Communication Foundation (WCF) transport security which uses Windows authentication and encryption.
+-   Communication between Directory Sync and Rackspace is secured through HTTPS.
+-   Communications between the Active Directory and Directory Sync Password Handler is secured with Microsoft Windows Communication Foundation (WCF) which uses Windows authentication and Transport Layer Security (TLS) encryption over TCP.
+-   The WCF server is configured to only accept requests from Domain Controllers on the network or from a configurable whitelist of IP addresses.

 ### Installation files